Fergie’s Handwriting Reveals Her Deepest Secret Ahead Of Princess Eugenie’s Wedding

 The world cannot wait until the year’s second royal wedding, and no doubt whatever Princess Eugenie chooses will help set style trends both in the United Kingdom and abroad for the rest of the year and into 2019.

-If Sarah Ferguson’s handwriting is any real indication, the Eugenie has a willing helper in her mother, which is excellent for her because she has a lot of big decisions to make, and time is quickly running out before the big day.
+If Sarah Ferguson’s handwriting is any real indication, Eugenie has a willing helper in her mother, which is excellent for her because she has a lot of big decisions to make, and time is quickly running out before the big day.